-Wire resistance per length is determined by the specific resistivity of the wire material, and the cross section area of the wire.
-The specific resistivity for each material is looked up in a small table of constants.
+Wire resistance per unit length is determined by the resistivity of the wire material, and the cross section area of the wire.
+The resistivity for each material is looked up in a small table of constants.

-The resistance wire length is your set target resistance divided by the wire resistivity per mm.
+The resistance wire length is your set target resistance divided by the wire resistance per unit length.
 Leg length is subtracted before calculating the number of wraps.

 |Ni200||0.096 (@ 20°C)|